 Basically, I was stretched so thin from February through April that I completely ignored my budgeting software.
 We ate out a lot more out of necessity.
 While we managed to pay our bills on time, things were a little tighter than we had been used to, simply because we were no longer budgeting and paying careful attention to how we spent our money.

-And as soon as the opera was over, The Maestro and I went on an amazing vacation and spent a lot of money.
+And as soon as the opera was over, my husband and I went on an amazing vacation and spent a lot of money.
 We had technically budgeted and saved for this vacation, but our temporary hiatus on budgeting had really screwed us up and we ended up adding more to our debt load.

 To make matters worse, I just haven’t had the wherewithal to get back on track.
 Which means we’ve wasted an entire year of good money management and our debt has NOT been paid down nearly as much as it could have been.